 Additionally, we maintain some interest rate swap and foreign exchange forward contracts that are not designated as hedges.
 These interest rate swap contracts are intended to provide an economic hedge of a portfolio of interest bearing receivables, however the income statement impact of these hedges was not material for any period presented.
 These foreign exchange forward contracts are intended to provide an economic offset to foreign currency remeasurement risks for certain assets and liabilities in our balance sheet.
 The following is a summary of the amounts recorded in the statements of consolidated income related to fair value changes and settlements of these foreign currency forward contracts not designated as hedges for the years ended December 31, 2010 and 2009 (in millions):

-Location of Gain 2010 Amount of Gain (Loss) 2009 Amount of Gain (Loss) Derivative Instruments Not Designated in Hedging Relationships (Loss) Recognized in Income Recognized in Income Recognized in Income Foreign Exchange Contracts Other Operating Expenses \$13 \$(15)
+2010 Amount 2009 Amount of Gain of Gain Location of Gain (Loss) (Loss) Derivative Instruments Not Designated in (Loss) Recognized Recognized in Recognized in Hedging Relationships in Income Income Income Foreign Exchange Contracts Other Operating Expenses \$ 13 \$ (15)